Paediatric investigation plans

 This requirement also applies when a marketing-authorisation holder wants to add a new indication, pharmaceutical form or route of administration for a medicine that is already authorised and covered by intellectual property rights.

-Joint EMA / FDA procedural information for COVID-19 medicines
+Joint EMA / FDA guidance

-Stepwise PIP pilot supporting authorisation of innovative medicines (new)
+Stepwise PIP pilot supporting authorisation of innovative medicines

 This programme would be conditional on the development of a full PIP once sufficient evidence becomes available.
 It would rely on predefined steps agreed with the EMA's Paediatric Committee (PDCO), such as applicants being able to hold discussions with the PDCO once they obtain more data.